 "One of the main advantages of this is you don't have to go out and get a separate device.
 You have all the materials that you need at home," said Raju.

-The app was successfully tested on iPhone, Samsung and Google Pixel phones, and seemed to work well with all of the devices.
+The app was successfully tested on iPhone, Samsung and Google Pixel phones.

 In trials, parents who used the app on their children got similar results as the trained technicians in predicting ear infections successfully.